inventree/inventree-docs/docs/start/docker_prod.md

 ### Before You Start

 !!! warning "Docker Skills Required"
-    This guide assumes that you are reasonably comfortable with the basic concepts of docker and docker-compose.
+    This guide assumes that you are reasonably comfortable with the basic concepts of docker and docker compose.

 #### Docker Image

 This production setup guide uses the official InvenTree docker image, available from dockerhub.

 !!! info "Stable Version"
-    The provided docker-compose file targets `inventree:stable` by default.
+    The provided docker compose file targets `inventree:stable` by default.

 #### Docker Compose

 A sample [docker compose file](https://github.com/inventree/InvenTree/blob/master/docker/production/docker-compose.yml) is provided to sequence all the required processes.

 !!! tip "Starting Point"
-    If you require a different configuration, use this docker-compose file as a starting point.
+    If you require a different configuration, use this docker compose file as a starting point.

 #### Static and Media Files

-The sample docker-compose configuration outlined on this page uses nginx to serve static files and media files.
+The sample docker compose configuration outlined on this page uses nginx to serve static files and media files.
 If you change this configuration, you will need to ensure that static and media files are served correctly.

 !!! warning "Debug Warning"
     When running with `debug=False`, django *will not serve static and media files* - refer to the [django documentation](https://docs.djangoproject.com/en/dev/howto/static-files/).